suneel-nadipalli/finetuning-xai/README.md

 ## Experiment Setup

-This section outlines the experimental setup for exploring the fine-tuning process in transformer models.
+This section outlines the setup for the experiment.

 ### 1. **Datasets**
 - **IMDb**: A dataset for binary sentiment analysis, containing movie reviews labeled as `positive` or `negative`.
 - **Spotify**: A dataset for ratings on a scale of 1-5 for the Spotify app.
-- **News**: A dataset for news topic classification, categorizing articles into various predefined topics.
+- **News**: A dataset for news topic classification, categorizing articles into 5 categories.

 ### 2. **Models**
-- **Pretrained Model**: `bert-base-uncased`, a base transformer model trained on general text data.
-(Also includes use of size-based variations of BERT)
+- **Pretrained Model**: The base `bert-base-uncased` model and certain size-based variations (`bert-medium`, `bert-small`, `bert-tiny`)
-- **Fine-Tuned Models**: Task-specific versions of `bert-base-uncased`, fine-tuned on the respective datasets.
+- **Fine-Tuned Models**: The `bert-base-uncased` model fine-tuned on the respective datasets.

 ### 3. **Layers**
 - Three representative layers were selected for each dataset:
   - **Early Layer**: Captures low-level syntax and token-level information (e.g., Layer 3).
   - **Middle Layer**: Transitions to semantic and context-based representations (e.g., Layer 6).
-  - **Late Layer**: Encodes task-specific adaptations and decision-making processes (e.g., Layer 12).
+  - **Late Layer**: Encodes task-specific adaptations (e.g., Layer 12).

-### 4. **Tools and Frameworks**
-- **Fine-Tuning**: The `bert-base-uncased` model was fine-tuned separately for each dataset, adapting its representations to the specific tasks (e.g., sentiment analysis, genre classification, and topic classification).

-- **Embedding Comparisons**: Layer-wise activations were extracted for each dataset and compared using cosine similarity.
-This was done for both the pre-trained and fine-tuned models to establish an initial hypothesis regarding the internal mechanisms of the fine-tuning process.

-- **Sparse AutoEncoders**: Used to promote monosemanticity by forcing feature sparsity in transformer activations.

-- **Variance-Based Analysis**: Identifies the most active and meaningful features across layers and models.

-- **Token-Level Visualization**: Examines individual tokens in a given sentences for a certain feature index.

-### 5. **Reproducibility**
+### 4. **Reproducibility**
 - Scripts for dataset preparation, activation extraction, and feature analysis are provided in the `scripts` folder.
 - Usage examples are provided in both the `notebooks` folder and the `run.py` scripts.
 - Note: Change `IF_NB` (found in `utils/config.py`) to False when running the `run.py` scripts and to True when running the notebooks

 ## Methodology

-This section outlines the step-by-step process for exploring how features evolve during fine-tuning in transformer models.
+The step-by-step process for the experiment, detailing each stage.

 ### 1. Fine-Tuning
-The `bert-base-uncased` model was fine-tuned individually on three datasets:
+The `bert-base-uncased` model was fine-tuned individually on the three datasets:
-- **IMDb**: Binary sentiment classification (`positive` or `negative`).
-- **Spotify**: Multi-class sentiment analysis for reviews of the Spotify app.
-- **News**: Topic classification for categorizing articles.

-Fine-tuning allowed the base model to adapt its representations for specific tasks, creating task-specialized versions of the transformer model.

 ### 2. Comparing Activations
-To establish an initial hypothesis, layer-wise activations were extracted for both the pre-trained and fine-tuned models.
-Cosine similarity was used to compare embeddings across layers, datasets, and model versions (pre-trained vs. fine-tuned).
-This step highlights how fine-tuning influences the internal structure and representations.
+Activations from eahc layer for every variation of the `bert-base-uncased` model were extracted for both pre-trained and fine-tuned models.
+Cosine similarity was then used to compare these activations and their evolution across the layers for the datasets and model variations.
+Based on the results, certain hypotheses were established prior to analysing the SAEs.

 ### 3. Extracting Activations
-For each dataset and model (pre-trained and fine-tuned), activations were extracted from three representative layers:
+Activations for each dataset and model were extracted from 3 pivotal layers (3, 6, 12) and stored for further analysis
-- **Early Layer (e.g., Layer 3)**: Captures low-level, syntactic information.
-- **Middle Layer (e.g., Layer 6)**: Encodes semantic and contextual information.
-- **Late Layer (e.g., Layer 12)**: Focuses on task-specific adaptations.

-These activations were stored for further analysis, with separate files for each dataset, model, and layer.

 ### 4. Training Sparse AutoEncoders
-Sparse AutoEncoders (SAEs) were trained on the extracted activations from each layer.
-SAEs enforce sparsity, encouraging monosemanticity in the learned representations.
-By isolating sparse, interpretable features, the SAEs provided a lens through which to analyze the task-specific adaptations within transformer layers.
+Sparse AutoEncoders (SAEs) were trained on the extracted activations from each layer

 ### 5. Analyzing Top Features
 Using the activations from the SAEs, the most active features for each layer and dataset were identified.
-For both pre-trained and fine-tuned models, token-level activations were visualized to interpret what these features represent.
-Observations focused on how features encode task-specific patterns (e.g., sentiment markers in IMDb) and how these patterns vary across layers and datasets.
+For both pre-trained and fine-tuned models, and token-level activations were visualized to interpret what these features represent.

-### 6. Comparing Feature Evolution
-To uncover how representations evolve during fine-tuning, features were compared across pre-trained and fine-tuned models.
-This comparison included:
-- Changes in top-activating features between models.
-- Variations in feature behavior across layers.
-- Consistency of task-relevant features between datasets.

-This analysis aimed to piece together a story of how features are retained, refined, or replaced across the transformer’s layers during fine-tuning.
-The findings reveal the mechanisms through which fine-tuning enables transformers to adapt and specialize for diverse tasks.

 ## Results

-This section presents the results obtained throughout the experiment and highlights the key observations noted during the analysis.
+This section presents the results obtained throughout the experiment

 ### Fine-Tuning Results